birkdinges/my_really_cool_project/README.txt

-This project is really awesome.
+This project is totally awesome.

 This project will help me learn about working with Git repositories.